taiki-e/portable-atomic/README.md

 >
 >   The recommended approach for libraries is to leave it up to the end user whether or not to enable this feature/cfg.
 (However, it may make sense to enable this feature/cfg by default for libraries specific to a platform where it is guaranteed to always be sound, for example in a hardware abstraction layer targeting a single-core chip.)
 > - Enabling this feature/cfg for unsupported architectures will result in a compile error.
->   - Arm M-Profile architectures (e.g., thumbv6m), pre-v6 Arm (e.g., thumbv4t, thumbv5te), RISC-V, and Xtensa are currently supported.
+>   - Arm, RISC-V, and Xtensa are currently supported.
 (Since all MSP430 and AVR are single-core, we always provide atomic CAS for them without this feature/cfg.)
 >   - Feel free to [submit an issue](https://github.com/taiki-e/portable-atomic/issues/new) if your target is not supported yet.
 > - Enabling this feature/cfg for targets where privileged instructions are obviously unavailable (e.g., Linux) will result in a compile error.
 >   - Feel free to [submit an issue](https://github.com/taiki-e/portable-atomic/issues/new) if your target supports privileged instructions but the build rejected.